javiorfo/nilo/README.md

 *Go Optionals library for handling nil values and some errors (partially inspired in Java Optionals)*

 ## Caveats
-- This plugin requires Go 1.23
+- This library requires Go 1.23+

 ## Intallation
 ```bash